eigerco/pallet-move/doc/tech_guide.md

 The assumption is made that the pallet is located under the `../pallet-move` directory.
 The template for the weights is located under the `./.maintain/frame-weight-template.hbs` directory and can be obtained from the Substrate repository.

+Note: When the node gets compiled with the feature `runtime-benchmarks` enabled, running in operational mode is impossible.
+If you want to run the template-node for any test/tutorial purposes, recompile it without the `runtime-benchmarks` feature.

 ## Docker